retrospectivePreposterous/Arduino-Cad2Arduino/README.md

 # Arduino IDE & Serial Monitor

 Once the wiring is done and the program uploaded to the board, the Serial Monitor can be started to test the core and try some commands with the board.
+Do not forget to set it up at 9600 Baud Rate.

 If the connection is succesful the Serial Monitor shall prompt the HandyCommandLine, which might look like this: